-When it comes to putting the board back together Capita is using hardware from Union which I believe comes from the European brand Plum.
-For those of you based in North America the nose and tail clips will take a little getting used to and may be tough to operate with your gloves on.
+When it comes to putting the board back together Capita is using hardware from Union.
+The nose and tail clips will take a little getting used to and may be tough to operate with your gloves on.

 The only downside I see here is a noticeable gap between the board.